razor-x/eve-overview/README.md

 $ bundle
 ````

-Build the overview files to the `_overviews` directory with
+Build the overview files to the `Overview` directory with

 ````bash
 $ rake